googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * PaintScale and PaintVarScale support scaling only, without or with variation support.
 These two formats scale relative to the origin, and allow for different scale factors in X and Y directions.
-Other variant formats support scaling relative to a different center, scaling uniformly in both X and Y directions, or
+PaintScaleAroundCenter, PaintVarScaleAroundCenter, PaintScaleUniform, PaintVarScaleUniform, PaintScaleUniformAroundCenter, and PaintVarScaleUniformAroundCenter support scaling relative to a different center, scaling uniformly in both X and Y directions, or both.
-both: PaintScaleAroundCenter, PaintVarScaleAroundCenter, PaintScaleUniform, PaintVarScaleUniform, PaintScaleUniformAroundCenter, and PaintVarScaleUniformAroundCenter.
 See 5.7.11.2.5.10 for format details.

 * PaintRotate and PaintVarRotate support rotation only, without or with variation support.
 These two formats rotate around the origin; the